Zyword

-Zyword (ガイオード, Gaiōdo) is a single volume fantasy manga made by ex-CLAMP member Tamayo Akiyama.
+Zyword (ガイオード, Gaiōdo) is a single-volume manga created by ex-Clamp member Tamayo Akiyama.
 It was first published in Japan by Kadokawa Shoten in September 2000.
-In North America, it was licensed by Tokyopop, which released it on August 8, 2006.

 Story

 Zyword is an unbalanced dimensional structure held by three connection spells called Dawn, Deep, and Omega.
 Since these spells are unstable, Zyword is vulnerable to complete chaos.
 That's exactly what happens when the three Goddesses of Zyword betray its citizens and cast them under a spell that could cause them all to die in an eternal sleep.

 Lunatia Araimel, a 14-year-old spell decipherer, and her 15-year-old friend, Roddy Lederide are the only ones that are able to escape from Araimel as the spell locks everyone in ice.
 Luna and Roddy meet up with a messenger named Zera, who came to the silent sector of Araimel to see what had happened.
 Not too long after, Luna, Roddy, and Zera are in danger of being killed by monsters called spell-controlled soldiers.
 Luna is able to defeat the spell monsters, but then, right after, she learns the horrible truth about these monsters—they were just innocent human soldiers manipulated by magic.
 One of the three Goddesses, Arienna, had magically manipulated these soldiers in order to kill the saviors of Zyword.
 All of the humans inside the monsters are violently attacked and killed by the forces of magic—except for one, who happens to be a teenage boy with thousands of spells encrypted on his body.

 Luna and Roddy keep watch over the boy until he dies—but then the boy awakens when Roddy is under attack and fights of Roddy's attackers.
 It is revealed early in the story that Luna has been granted the Goddesses' Blessing.
 Little does Luna know that this blessing is actually also a curse put upon her since she was just a child.
-Luna remembers her childhood love, a young man named Deke Diranoia, and swears that she will rescue him from the curse.
-However, will these tenacious teenage spell casters be able to free all who have been ensnared by the Goddesses' curse or will Zyword just plunge into doom?
+Luna remembers her childhood crush, a young man named Deke Diranoia, and swears that she will rescue him from the curse.